Privacy is our priority.

 HPV infection is common and does not usually lead to the development of warts, cancers, or specific symptoms.
 In fact, most people infected with HPV have no symptoms or lesions at all.
 The ultimate test to detect HPV involves the identification of the genetic material (DNA) of the virus.

 Of note: It has not been definitively established whether the immune system is able to permanently clear the body of an HPV infection.
 For this reason, it is impossible to predict exactly how common HPV infection is in the general population.
 Asymptomatic people (those without HPV-induced warts or lesions) who have HPV are still able to spread the infections to others through sexual contact.
+Call us today when you are looking for STD Testing in Houston and sorrounding areas.

 Diagnosis of HPV and genital warts: